-For example, suppose you’re applying for a CPA position it might look for accounting, financial, and others.
-Some programs will also look for the context the keywords are used in, and so don’t just drop them in at the end but include them in various areas of your application.
+For example, suppose you’re applying for a CPA position.
+In that case, ATS might look for accounting, financial, and other industry terms like this.
+Some programs will also look for the context the keywords are used in, so don’t just drop them in at the end but include them in various application areas.

 An HR manager, employer, or professional resume writer who works with others can be a goldmine when optimising your resume.
-Ask them what they look for in an employee, and what skills they value in the industry.
+Ask them what their ideal employee looks like and what skills they value in the industry.

-As well as looking for the use of keywords, most automatic screening programs will look for their distribution and where they’re included.
+As well as looking for keywords, most ATS will look for their distribution in your resume, cover letter and selection criteria.
 For example, they may look for a specific keyword under your employment history.
-Include them dotted throughout your resume, and if possible in bullet points in descending order of relevance to the job you’re applying for.
+Place essential keywords in context throughout your resume, and if possible, in bullet points in descending order of relevance to the role description.